-When making a Gin & Tonic, creativity is limited to choosing a Gin base and pairing it with suitable tonic water.
+When making a Gin & Tonic cocktail, creativity is limited to choosing a Gin base and pairing it with suitable tonic water.
 You can play with ratios or add a few botanicals to accentuate the flavors in the base spirit, but that's about it. -Usually.

-There's one way you can keep the original recipe and tweak the flavor of this fantastic Highball - cocktail bitters.
-These bitters, also known as aromatic bitters, bring plenty of extra flavor to your G&T.
+There's one way you can keep the original recipe and tweak the flavor of this fantastic Highball - a Gin and Tonic with bitters.
+The bitters, also known as aromatic bitters or cocktail bitters, bring plenty of extra flavor to your G&T.

-To find the right bitters for your drink, here's a list of 7 bitters that can bring a kick to your standard Gin and Tonic.
+To find the best bitters for this classic cocktail, here's a list of 7 bitters that can bring a kick to your standard Gin and Tonic.

 Test setup | Fee Brother's Orange Bitters | TBT Celery Bitters | Angostura Bitters | Spiced Cherry Bourbon Bitters | Fee Brothers Peach Bitters | TBT Tonic Bitters | Scrappy's Lavender Bitters